CDAT/cdms/docs/source/manual/cdms_2.rst

    :header:  "Type", "Definition"
    :widths:  20, 80

-   "``CoordinateAxis``", "A variable that represents coordinate information.
+   "CoordinateAxis", "A variable that represents coordinate information.
                  *  Has subtypes ``Axis2D`` and ``AuxAxis1D``."
-   "``Axis``", "A one-dimensional coordinate axis whose values are strictly monotonic.
+   "Axis", "A one-dimensional coordinate axis whose values are strictly monotonic.
                  * Has subtypes ``DatasetAxis``, ``FileAxis``, and ``TransientAxis``.
                  * May be an index axis, mapping a range of integers to the equivalent floating point value.
                  * If a latitude or longitude axis, may be associated with a ``RectGrid``."
-   "``Axis2D``", "A two-dimensional coordinate axis, typically a latitude or longitude axis related to a ``CurvilinearGrid``.
+   "Axis2D", "A two-dimensional coordinate axis, typically a latitude or longitude axis related to a ``CurvilinearGrid``.
                  * Has subtypes ``DatasetAxis2D``, ``FileAxis2D``, and ``TransientAxis2D``."
-   "``AuxAxis1D``", "A one-dimensional coordinate axis whose values need not be monotonic.
+   "AuxAxis1D", "A one-dimensional coordinate axis whose values need not be monotonic.
                  * Typically a latitude or longitude axis associated with a ``GenericGrid``.
                  * Has subtypes ``DatasetAuxAxis1D``, ``FileAuxAxis1D``, and ``TransientAuxAxis1D``.
                  * An axis in a ``CdmsFile`` may be designated the unlimited axis, meaning that it can be extended in length after the initial definition.